 When you have reviewed the test Pulse and everything looks good, by selecting Save Pulse your Pulse will be created.

 Now the Bell 🔔 symbol in the upper right will turn blue indicating there is an active Pulse for this report.

 You can even add more Pulses for the same report using the steps described above (e.g. create a weekly Pulse in addition to the monthly one for different recipients).

 Here are a couple of examples of how your HR and Project Management teams can take advantage of Pulses:

 HR / Operations - Who is out this week

 A weekly Pulse that will show who is out this week is very easy to create.
 Go to Reports and create a custom Report with the Bookings category.
 Set up the following filters: date - this week, booking type - time off, and create the Pulse using the steps described in the article.

 Now when you start your working week, you will receive an email with the report showing who is out of the office for this week!

 Project management - Tasks closed last week

-Create an Insight with the Tasks category and set up the following filter: tasks closed - last week and create the Pulse for this report.
+Create an Report with the Tasks category and set up the following filter: tasks closed - last week and create the Pulse for this report.
 Now, for example, every Monday you can receive a weekly Pulse with the report showing all tasks closed last week!